-Requirements Action Steps under Yellow Phase Action Steps under Green Phase Lead Individual and Position Materials, Resources, and or Supports Needed PD Required (Y/N) Protecting students and staff at higher risk for severe illness the student needs to see the adult's impairments. ridual Health Plan.
-The school will Eligibility and special education strated the Director of Human circumstances.
-Index unique mitigation strategies for truction.
-It is in environments where social additional PPE for use.
-It is ed instead of face coverings when mouth/lips, e.g. those with hearing eps will have increased frequency of the rease frequency of hand washing.
-It is in the building, even when social his requirement will be those Building Principal N/A N
+Requirements Action Steps under Yellow Phase Action Steps under Green Phase Lead Individual and Position Materials, Resources, and or Supports Needed PD Required (Y/N) Protecting students and staff at higher risk for severe illness Families of students at higher risk sl discuss the development of an Indiv also follow the protocol for 504 Plan eligibility.
+Staff who are higher risk should con Resources to discuss their specific of Student IEPs will be updated to incluindividual students for in-person instructional Staff working with students with IEP distancing is not possible will have a student needs to see the adult's more impairments.
+Classrooms serving students with IEC cleaning of high touch surfaces.
+Staff and students with IEPs will income All students and staff will wear mask distancing.
+The only exceptions to the Section 3 of the Pennsylvania Depa Order. idual Health Plan.
+The school will Eligibility and special education tact the Director of Human circumstances.
+Inde unique mitigation strategies for truction.
+Is in environments where social additional PPE for use.
+Inde do f face coverings when the uth/lips, e.g. those with hearing Independent the property of the Building Principal N/A N

-Requirements Action Steps under Yellow Phase Action Steps under Green Phase Lead Individual and Position Materials, Resources, and or Supports Needed PD Required (Y/N) Use of face coverings (masks or face shields) by all staff which to operate equipment alth.
-As of July 24, 2020, and nises is obligated to wear a mask or 0, and November 17, 2020 the PA versal Face Covering Order FAQ to all times while in school, even when chieved.
-The exception to this vallow students to remove face ced at least 6 feet apart; or ng creates an unsafe condition in or execute a task; or face-covering breaks" to last no ith an emphasis on proper fit. face covering.
-Guidance and directives from the face shields that meet the criteria refer for teachers.
-Physical barriers alled and flexible) will be used in Building Principal NA N
+Requirements Action Steps under Yellow Phase Action Steps under Green Phase Lead Individual and Position Materials, Resources, and or Supports Needed PD Required (Y/N) Use of face coverings (masks or face shields) by all staff face covering.
+On September 2, 202 updated the Universal Face Coverin face coverings at all times while in s distancing can be achieved.
+The exc that Schools may allow students to u students are: • Eating or drinking when spa • When wearing a face coveri which to operate equipment • At least 6 feet apart during u longer than 10 minutes.
+The District will continue to monitor Pennsylvania Department of Health.
+The District will also make available barriers such as plexiglass shields ( alth.
+As of July 24, 2020, and mises is obligated to wear a mask or 0, the PA Secretary of Health g Order FAQ to require staff wear chool, even when six feet of social ception to this requirement states emove face coverings when ced at least 6 feet apart; or ng creates an unsafe condition in or execute a task; or face-covering breaks" to last no guidance and directives from the Building Principal NA N